Editor’s note: updated February 2020, with more how to shop online for clothes details below and on the IGTV video here:

 Other emails that are useful to sign up for are the notifications for a re-stock or return of an out-of-stock product or size.
 We use this function on our online store and it means that customers who may have missed out are able to be notified immediately if their wanted style/size is back in stock.

 13. Does the store or brand do launches of collections?
 If you’re following on social media and/or subscribed to their emails, you might get an early heads up to what’s coming.
 Use the time to do your research so you make considered purchasing decisions, not decisions made under pressure.
 Some stores (our own included) preview new releases with videos and photos before launch so that customers have a chance to ask questions and get clear on sizing.
 We also add the products on our site as previews, so customers can get clear on their measurements and create their wishlist, which can be converted to their cart for checkout at launch time.
 When items are in demand, this allows the customer to quickly checkout and have a greater chance in securing what they’re looking for.

-Again, it’s no guarantee, as we experienced recently with our ponte pants or Spell experienced with their previous two launches.
 On some sites, it works more efficiently for launches to have your debit or credit card details pre-loaded in your account, so you’re not leaving the store site to go to PayPal or AfterPay, only to come back again to the store to finalise the order.

 14. Does the store have a loyalty program?
 This might not be a motivator for every online shopper but I’ve learned that the stores that reward their customers for their loyalty do seem to have a closer connection to their customers.
 It doesn’t always equate with greater care factor but it says to me that they want me to come back and shop with them again.